JamesCoding888/JavaOCP20221017/README.md

 8. <a href="https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/main/java/com/ocp/day20/callable">Introduction of Callable and FutureTask</a>
-> Lotto.java    <br>
+> Lottery.java    <br>
-- Description:  The Lotto class implements Callable<Set<Integer>> which means that it can be used as a task that returns a set of integers and may throw an exception.
-The Lotto class contains a method call() which is called when the Lotto object is executed as a task.<br>
+- Description:  The Lottery class implements Callable<Set<Integer>> which means that it can be used as a task that returns a set of integers and may throw an exception.
+The Lottery class contains a method call() which is called when the Lottery object is executed as a task.<br>

-> LottoMain.java <br>
+> LotteryMain.java <br>
 - Description:  The program is an example of using a FutureTask with a Callable to generate a set of random numbers as "Lucky Balls" for a lottery game. <br>

 > FutureTaskDemo1.java <br>